 Eat and Drink

-Saga, facing its two different type of oceans and fertile vast plains in between, is endowed with plentiful of well-known fishery, agricultural and livestock products.
-As for delicious foods from the sea, from the North very fresh seafood such as squid (also known as Ikizukuri) caught in the sea of Genkai are famous, and from the South Takezaki crab, oyster and top quality laver cultivated in nutritious sea of Ariake are alluringly delicious.
-Saga produces various fruits such as strawberry, mandarin orange and pear, vegetables and quality rice which grows in rich soil.
-Saga also boasts one of the highest graded Japanese Black Wagyu cattle, branded as Saga Beef and the delicious pork and chicken from particularly breeding farms.
+Saga faces two different types of sea and has vast fertile plains in between.
+It's endowed with plenty of well-known fisheries, agricultural and livestock products.
+As for delicious seafood, from the north, exquisitely fresh seafood such as squid, (also known as Ikizukuri) caught in the sea of Genkai is famous.
+From the south, Takezaki crab, oysters and top quality lavar seaweed cultivated in the nutritious sea of Ariake are alluringly delicious.
+Saga produces various fruits too, such as strawberries, mandarin oranges and pears along with vegetables and quality rice which grows in rich soil.
+Saga also boasts to have some of the highest graded Japanese Black Wagyu cattle, branded as Saga Beef.
+There's also delicious pork and chicken from speciality breeding farms.

 With its fertile soil that produces quality rice and pure water, two important ingredients for sake brewing, Saga is famous for tasty sake.
-Among several sakes produced in Saga a brand was awarded Ginjo-Daiginjo Trophy at the International Wine Challenge in 2011.
-As the hillside of Ureshino provides suitable climate for tea growing, the city is known for its top quality Japanese green tea.
-Made from fresh fruits and vegetables delicious pure juice is also a popular product of Saga.
+Among several sakes produced in Saga one brand was awarded the Ginjo-Daiginjo Trophy at the International Wine Challenge in 2011.

 Introduction of popular local cuisine that uses local Saga ingredients.

 Usually a plate of warm rice with stir-fried meat and raw vegetables on top, plus some mayonnaise.
 Restaurants add their original twist when serving Sicilian Rice.